mono/website/docs/tools+libraries/libraries/xml.md

 ### XmlNameTable

 NameTable is implemented, but also needs performance improvement.
 Optimization hackings are welcome.
-There is also a [bugzilla entry](http://bugzilla.ximian.com/show_bug.cgi?id=59537) for this matter.

 ### XML Reader